Oil Coming Out of Exhaust: Symptoms, Causes, and How to Fix

 What is the difference between engine oil leaks and oil coming out from the exhaust?

 An engine oil leak is when oil leaks from the engine into the surrounding area.
-This can be caused by a variety of factors, including a faulty gasket or a cracked exhaust manifold.
+Various factors, including a faulty gasket or a cracked exhaust manifold, can cause this.

 Oil coming out from the exhaust is when oil leaks from the engine into the exhaust system.
-This can be caused by a number of factors, including a hole in the exhaust pipe.
+Some factors, including a hole in the exhaust pipe can cause this.

 Both engine oil leaks and oil coming out from the exhaust can lead to serious damage if left unchecked.